martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 # Visual tips for system diagrams
-Martin Leggewie, 2020-11-09
+Martin Leggewie, 2021-01-04

 ## Abstract

 This article describes a collection of visual tips for creating so-called system diagrams.
-As the goal of such diagrams is to convey information to the audience and be the basis for discussions, it is a good advice to keep the diagrams as simple as possible.
+The goal of such diagrams is to convey information about a system landscape to the audience, and be the basis for discussions.
+Therefore, it is a good advice to keep these diagrams as simple as possible.
 If you want/need to create such diagrams yourself, then these tips can support you in reaching this "as simple as possible" goal.